Udik/viriciti-challenge/README.md

 * websocket-api: provides the same data for real time consumption by a web application.
 * rest-api: provides a simple rest api to query the data in the MongoDb database.

-## Data storage
+## Data ingestion

 The service is implemented using streams.
 A first class acts as a connector with NATS and exposes the incoming data as a readable object stream; a second class exposes a transform stream that maps the incoming object to a structure that matches the database schema; a third class exposes a writable stream and writes the incoming data to a database collection.
 The streams are piped to each other.

 ## Websocket API

-### from NATS:
+### NATS version

-The websocket api is also implemented with streams, piping the NATS origin through the transform stream as before; but the destination stream in this case is provided by a WebsocketWriter class that wraps a Socket.io server (it's not strictly a websocket but adds flexibility, and it's simpler).
+This version reuses the NATS readable stream and the transform stream as for the data ingestion; but the destination stream in this case is provided by a WebsocketWriter class that wraps a Socket.io server (it's not strictly a websocket but adds flexibility, and it's simpler).

 Drawback: streamed data objects and rest api data objects are not identical.
 For example, ObjectId is missing in the streamed objects, as they never passed through the database.

-### from Mongo change stream:
+### Mongo change stream version

 A newer version of the websocket api endpoint instead uses the MongoDb changestream as a data source.
 A connector class exposes a readable stream fed by the MongoDB changestream, and the stream is piped directly to the WebsocketWriter class.

-Drawback: newly inserted data is not necessarily "live" data.
-For example it could be the result of some maintenance operation where old data is inserted into a db table.

 ## Rest API